learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How do you redirect new page in javascript?
+## Q 12.6.
+How do you redirect new page in javascript?

 To redirect to a new URL or page, you assign the new URL to the `location.href` property or use the `location.assign()` method.
 The `location.replace()` method does redirect to a new URL but does not create an entry in the history stack of the browser.